ashish-saha/Sparse-Matrix/README.md

 # Sparse-Matrix

 This sparse matrix is implemented in Java using singly Linked-List in order to store integer values in specified rows and columns.
+There is also an addition method that can combine multiple Sparse-Matrix in linear time.
 I also implemented a graphical representaion in order to have a better understanding of the matrix.

 You can see an example of sample output below.